rfennell/AzurePipelines/README.md

 A discussion of the development and usage of this task can be found in [this blog post](http://blogs.blackmarble.co.uk/blogs/rfennell/post/2015/11/17/Why-you-need-to-use-vNext-build-tasks-to-share-scripts-between-builds.aspx).

 ----------

-For details of how to build and deploy these tasks see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki)

 ## Powershell Scripts ##
 The following PowerScripts can be called from the standard TFS vNext build Powershell task to wrapper other tools without the need to create a custom task